 The Great Recession hit everyone hard‚ and it seems we’re all still trying to regain our financial footing.

-However‚ there are those who have found the road to recovery a bit bumpier than others‚ and our Los Angeles bankruptcy attorneys understand that includes laid off or unemployed baby boomers.
+However‚ there are those who have found the road to recovery a bit bumpier than others‚ and our Woodland Hills bankruptcy attorneys understand that includes laid off or unemployed baby boomers.

 It’s a growing segment of the population increasingly beset by age discrimination in the workplace.
 The job market is competitive.
 But despite state and federal laws that bar employers from using one’s age as a basis for turning away applicants or taking adverse action against older workers‚ it’s becoming a major problem.